Rokawoo/notes/University/PHYS131-Survey of the Universe/Week6 - Nebula Theory.md

 The nebular theory directly explains several solar system characteristics:
 - Characteristic 4: All planets orbit in the same direction due to the rotation of the original nebula
-- Characteristic 5: Most planets rotate in the same sense because of the nebula's angular momentum
+- Characteristic 5: Most planets rotate on their axis in the same sense as the Sun because of the nebula's angular momentum
 - Characteristic 7: Moons orbit in the same direction due to the inherited rotation from the nebula

 ## Protostar Formation